xxnull/zipcode/README.md

 It's backend includes Apollo Server 3, Postgres, TypeGraphql and Express It's frontend includes Apollo client 3, Create React App, GoogleMaps among others

+Zipcode rely on zippopotam and its limited list of countries zip codes and return the information related to a zipcode and its location in a map.

 ## Pre-Requisites

-Docker
-Docker Compose
-NodeJS v14.19.0
+Docker, Docker Compose, NodeJS v14.19.0

 ## Installation